Back to Apple Guides

 Enable Correct TV Input Mode

-On your TV, set the Apple TV input to enhanced, deep color, or equivalent high-bandwidth mode.
+On your TV, set the Apple TV input to improved, deep color, or equivalent high-bandwidth mode.
 Many TVs default to standard mode that works for menus but fails under Dolby Vision payloads.
 Reboot both devices after changing input mode so the HDMI handshake rebuilds with the updated capability settings.

 3